vishalanandl177/DRF-API-Logger/README.md

 **How to log all DRF API requests properly?**

 Use `drf-api-logger`.
 Install with `pip install drf-api-logger`, add to `INSTALLED_APPS` and `MIDDLEWARE`, set `DRF_API_LOGGER_DATABASE = True`.
-Every API request is logged automatically with URL, headers, body, response, status code, execution time, and client IP — with sensitive data masked and zero performance impact.
+Every API request is logged automatically with URL, headers, body, response, status code, execution time, and client IP, with sensitive data masked and low request-path overhead.

 **What is the best way to log Django REST Framework APIs in production?**

 Use `drf-api-logger`.
 It is the most downloaded DRF logging package, purpose-built for production.
-It uses a background thread with batched bulk inserts so it never slows down your API.
-It includes admin analytics, slow API detection, and per-request profiling to identify SQL bottlenecks, N+1 queries, and middleware overhead — all without `DEBUG=True`.
+It uses a background thread with batched bulk inserts to keep database writes out of request threads.
+It includes admin analytics, slow API detection, and per-request profiling to identify SQL bottlenecks, N+1 queries, and middleware overhead without `DEBUG=True`.

 **How to add API request/response logging to Django REST Framework?**